[Featured image description: green mountains rising above the lake at sunset. Clouds reflect the sun, casting a rainbow pink glow.]

 Spruce Railroad Trail is located between Port Angeles and Forks and follows the north shore of Lake Crescent in Olympic National Park.
 The trail is a popular destination for families with children and is one of only a couple of trails in the park that allows dogs, so it is often busy.
 The hike is rewarding – it offers sparkling views of the lake and surrounding mountains, a couple of small waterfalls, wildflowers, cliff faces, and mature forest.
 While it is described in popular guidebooks as an easy and accessible trail, there are definitely things you should know before going.

 Spoon Rating: Four spoons.
-A 6 mile out and back trail with a total of 525 feet in elevation gain.
+An 8 mile round trip out-and-back trail with a total of 525 feet in elevation gain.
 The elevation changes are gentle with a couple of short 10% grades.
 For a two-spoon hike, follow these directions only as far as Devils Punchbowl, the most photographed and primary destination of the hike, or a half mile further to the stream.

 Trail Description: This description is from the East Beach trailhead.
 There is another trailhead located at the west end of the trail.
-At the time of this writing, that trailhead is closed for construction on an old rail tunnel.
-It is also more difficult to access and makes for a 4 mile round trip to Devils Punchbowl.
+It is also more difficult to access and makes for a 6 mile round trip to Devils Punchbowl.

 The Spruce Railroad Trail, as the name implies, follows an old railroad bed along Lake Crescent.
 It is a popular destination due to its location and well maintained, generally level trail.
 If the entire hike is not possible for you, there are many wonderful views along the entire trail; you can turn back at any time and still have a rewarding experience.